Have a question about our programs, contact your Kidney Health Australia Branch Office or freecall 1800 454 363

-We proudly present an outline of our services and programs which is just some of the important work we do within our kidney community.
+Kidney Health Australia proudly present an outline of our services and programs for your information.
+These are just some of our important program, delivered to our kidney community every day.

 To promote good kidney health through education, advocacy, research and support, to save and improve the lives of Australians affected by kidney disease.
 Our work in our kidney community helps people living with kidney disease, their carers and family members, kidney donors and recipients, through the provision of information, essential skills, education and support during each phase of the health and wellness pathway.

 Web page: Vision Mission and Values>

 We can help you become an 'expert patient'

 By putting the pieces together many patients become 'experts' as they learn a set of life skills to cope with and manage their chronic conditions.
 As a discerning patient you can learn the elements of how to locate and refer to only high quality evidence-based education.
 Our sites should be a first reference of course, as we do the work for you.
 Increasing evidence shows that with proper support, people with a chronic condition can take the lead in managing their condition which improves their health, quality of life, and reduces incapacity.

 Fact sheets, publications and videos relating to a wide variety of topics such as living with kidney failure, kidney cancer, holidaying on dialysis and patient experiences, are available to give precise and up to date information.
 We also provide translated resources, as well as resources tailored specifically for Aboriginal and Torres Strait Islander communities.